na-na-hi/renget/archive/guier.md

 !!! danger These are broken as of 3.21.1
 Being the majority of where the FPS content takes place, these missions are fairly straightforward and accessible to anyone right off the bat.
 You are taken to small underground facilities, or "bunkers," on certain planets and moons (or floating platforms on [Crusader](https://starcitizen.tools/Crusader)) to do FPS combat vs AI.

-These missions come in different flavors of what essentially boils down to killing braindead AI, or killing braindead AI that comes in waves.
+Bunker missions come in different flavors of what essentially boils down to killing braindead AI, or killing braindead AI that comes in waves.
 This can get really repetitive, but the payoff is pretty good the more reputation you gain to build up the difficulty level.
 There's also lootboxes in the facilities.

 - **[Piracy](https://starcitizen.tools/Piracy)**